-Some investors eventually leave their commission-based advisor and opt to set-up a simple portfolio of index funds or ETFs.
+Some investors eventually leave their commission-based advisors and opt to set-up a simple portfolio of index funds or ETFs on their own.
 There are plenty of compelling reasons to do so; the reduction in fees alone can save investors thousands of dollars a year, and academic research shows that the lower your costs, the greater your share of an investment’s return.

 In my fee-only planning service, many clients end up doing exactly that.
-I find the communication fascinating between my client and the bank or investment advisor when they hear their investor wants to move to a lower cost portfolio.
+I always enjoy hearing the rebuttals from bank and investment firm advisors whenever they hear their clients want to move to a lower cost portfolio.
 Here I’ve tried to capture some of that conversation with, sh*t my advisor says:

 Sh*t my advisor says

 Sexism: When my husband told him we’re choosing simple index investing and that I handle the family finances he smirked and said to my husband, “what credentials does your wife have to manage money?”

 The real enemy: Our investment company is being vilified when the true villains are credit card companies with their interest rates.

 Proof of concept: I have tons of clients with assets over $500,000 so I must be doing something right.